Crowdstorm's fridge-freezer buyers’ guide

 A combi model will have an equal sized fridge and freezer; while a top mount will have a smaller section on top of a larger section.
 Have a think about whether you prefer buying and using fresh food or foods that can be frozen as this is a good indication of which size and style to go for.

 To some these will be pointless extras, to others essential add-ons.
-Whether you're looking for a cheap fridge-freezer or one with all the bells and whistles, these are the features to look out for:
+Whether you're looking for cheap fridge-freezers or ones with all the bells and whistles, these are the features to look out for:

 - Ice dispenser and chilled water tap: Great for the summer and not as common as you might think, especially on cheaper models.